EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Experiment

-We conduct response generation and self-chat experiments using automatic evaluation and human evaluation.
-For response generation, we ask the model to generate a response conditioning on the previous single-turn context, multi-turn context, or knowledge query.
-The single-turn and multi-turn dialogues are collected from social media, which have no overlap with the pre-training data.
-The knowledge queries are manually created Chinese open-domain commonsense questions.
-For self-chat, we give the model and one of its copies a starting utterance and let them chat until a maximum utterance number is reached.
-The starting utterances are translated from the English self-chat query set used in~\citet{plato}.
+\paragraph{Datasets} We conduct response generation and self-chat experiments using automatic and human evaluation.
+For response generation, we adopt three test sets, Single, Multi, and KnowQA.
+Single and Multi contain single-turn and multi-turn dialogues collected from social media, which have no overlap with the pre-training data.
+KnowQA contains knowledge queries manually created from Chinese open-domain commonsense questions.
+For self-chat, we give the model a starting utterance and let it chat with itself to reach a maximum utterance number.
+The starting utterances are translated from the English self-chat query set used in Bao et al.~\cite{plato}.
 The data statistics are shown in Table \ref{tab:test_data}.

-We use uni-gram F1 (F1), ROUGE-L (R-L), BLEU-4 (B-4), and distinct 4-grams (D-4) for automatic evaluation.
-For human evaluation, we hire three annotators for each sample.
-The metric details of each human evaluation experiments can be found in the following corresponding sections.
+\paragraph{Metrics} We use uni-gram F1 (F1), ROUGE-L (R-L), BLEU-4 (B-4), and distinct 4-grams (D-4) for automatic evaluation.
+For human evaluation, we hire three volunteers to annotate each sample.
+On the test sets from social media (Single and Multi), we report Sensibleness (Sensible.) and Specificity (Specific.) used in Bao et al.~\cite{meena}.
+We also add a Consistency (Consist.) dimension to examine whether the model generates contradictory sentences.
+On KnowQA, we require the annotator to determine if the model's response matches the factual knowledge.
+For self-chat evaluation, apart from Sensibleness, Specificity, and Consistency, we also consider Engagingness (Engaging.) as suggested in Li et al.~\cite{li2019acute}.